ErrorAyushh/Real-Time-Scrap-Classifier-Robotic-Pick-Simulation/README.md

 ### 🔹 7.
 Future Work

-Deploy model on Raspberry Pi / Jetson Nano for IoT applications.
+-Deploy model on Raspberry Pi / Jetson Nano for IoT applications.

-Integrate with an actual robotic arm for physical waste sorting.
+-Integrate with an actual robotic arm for physical waste sorting.

-Improve dataset with more diverse images for higher accuracy.
+-Improve dataset with more diverse images for higher accuracy.

 📌 This project highlights how deep learning and robotics can contribute to smart waste management and sustainability.